tpierrain/SmokeMe/README.md

 ## Smoke tests anyone?
 Smoke test is preliminary integration testing to reveal simple failures severe enough to, for example, reject a prospective software release.

+The expression came from plumbing where a *smoke test* is a technique forcing non-toxic, artificially created smoke through waste and drain pipes under a slight pressure to find leaks

 ![twitter screen](https://github.com/42skillz/Smoke/blob/main/Images/swaggered-crop.jpg?raw=true)

 This may differ from classical health checks: